contentauth/c2pa-python/docs/intents.md

         builder.sign(signer, "image/jpeg", source, dest)
 ```

-The resulting manifest contains:

-- One ingredient with `relationship: "parentOf"` pointing to `original.jpg`.
-- A `c2pa.opened` action referencing that ingredient.
+The resulting manifest contains one ingredient with `relationship: "parentOf"` pointing to `original.jpg` and a `c2pa.opened` action referencing that ingredient.
 If the source file already has a C2PA manifest, the ingredient preserves the full provenance chain.

 ### Example: Editing with a manually-added parent

-To control some the parent ingredient's metadata (for example, to set a title or use a different source), add it explicitly.
-The Builder will then use that ingredient:
+To control the parent ingredient's metadata (for example, to set a title or use a different source), add it explicitly:

 ```py
 ctx = Context.from_dict({"builder": {"intent": "edit"}})